 Huge Puerto Rico radio telescope, already damaged, collapses

-The telescope’s 900-ton receiver platform fell onto the reflector dish more than 400 feet below.
+The telescope’s 900-ton receiver platform and the Gregorian dome — a structure as tall as a four-story building that houses secondary reflectors — fell onto the northern portion of the vast reflector dish more than 400 feet below.

 The U.S. National Science Foundation had earlier announced that the Arecibo Observatory would be closed.
 An auxiliary cable snapped in August, causing a 100-foot gash on the 1,000-foot-wide (305-meter-wide) dish and damaged the receiver platform that hung above it.
 Then a main cable broke in early November.